-Each Oxfordshire district is committed through the Oxfordshire Housing & Growth Deal to submitting a Local Plan for examination by April 2019.
+Each Oxfordshire district committed through the Oxfordshire Housing & Growth Deal to submitting a Local Plan for examination by April 2019.
 The districts are at different stages of this, however each authority is well on the way to producing a Local Plan covering the period up to between 2031 and 2036.

-The Oxfordshire Plan builds on the foundations set by the current and emerging Local Plans and look beyond them, at the strategic planning issues for the period up to 2050.
+The Oxfordshire Plan builds on the foundations set by the current and emerging Local Plans and looks beyond them, at the strategic planning issues for the period up to 2050.
 It will give districts a framework for future planning policies and help determine planning applications where appropriate.

 The Plan will not allocate sites for housing or employment.
 Instead, it will identify key areas for sustainable growth with associated housing / employment numbers, while considering how to help tackle climate change, improve water efficiency and mitigate flood risk.
 Districts will then use this to produce future Local Plans which will provide a detailed view of how housing and infrastructure will be delivered, and how they will address the climate emergency.

 There are three groups that have been established to help guide the preparation and delivery of the Oxfordshire Plan 2050.

 The Member sub-group (see photo) is a sub-group of the Oxfordshire Growth Board and consists of members from all district/city councils as well as a county council observer.
 It provides political advice and input in the Oxfordshire Plan project team.
 It is not a decision-making body, but instead it makes recommendations to the Partnership and Local Planning Authorities.
 Current members are detailed below.